e-koch/VLA_Lband/14B-088/DR1_scripts/DR1_README.md

 # Paper DOI:
 # Code link: https://github.com/ekoch/VLA_Lband/

 This is the first data release of the M33 L-band VLA project.
-This release includes most of the spectral-line data taking in VLA project 14B-088.
+This release includes most of the spectral-line data taken in VLA project 14B-088.

 Further requests and questions regarding the data can be sent to koch.eric.w@gmail.com.